mynampati-prudvi/Building-and-Managing-Analytics-Driven-Organizations/README.md

 # Building-and-Managing-Analytics-Driven-Organizations
-Demonstrated the use of analytics in a pseudo company to tackle a situation
+Demonstrated the use of analytics in a pseudo company to tackle a situation Focued on the processes and skills necessary for gaining business understanding, conducting business discovery, and developing an analytical project plan